Safeguarding Policy – Devon Lieutenancy

 4. Safeguarding Induction and Training

-The Lord Lieutenant will ensure that the Vice Lord-Lieutenant and all Deputies are briefed on the Safeguarding policy and that training is given where appropriate.
+The Lord Lieutenant will ensure that the Vice Lord-Lieutenant and all Deputy Lieutenants are briefed on the Safeguarding policy and that training is given where appropriate.

 All members should undertake level 1 training which includes a short video